 Depending on the type of coverage you’re seeking, the average monthly cost of your supplement plan will be different per your circumstances.

-Finding a general rate for Medigap Plans is difficult, this is because rates are situational.
+Finding a general rate for Medigap Plans is difficult; this is because prices are situational.

 Be mindful when looking at the average monthly premiums for each Medigap letter plan; prices vary among insurance companies.

 Your location, age, and sex are determining factors regarding the cost of your Medigap premium.

 When comparing plans, try not to focus solely on the Medigap costs.
 Instead, direct your attention to the benefits that each program offers.